JackGruber/joplin-plugin-backup/README.md

 ### Are Note History (Revisions) backed up?

 The note history and file versions (revisions) are not included in the backup.

+### Are all Joplin profiles backed up?

+No, the backup must be configured for each profile.
+Profiles that are not active are not backed up, even if a backup has been configured.

 ## Changelog